lrsjng/jquery-fracs/README.md

 * removes `release` folder
 * fixes `ScrollState`
-* updates to modplug 0.6
+* updates to modplug 0.7
 * minor refactorings, cleanes code, demo and test
+* moves all js code into one file

 ### v0.10 · *2011-09-17*